parallel-finance/crowdloan-contributions-exporter/README.md

 # crowdloan contributions exporter

-This is a script to export eh contributions data for crowdloans that contributed through parallel.
+This is a script to export contributions data for crowdloans that contributed through parallel.

 ## Usage

+Current Crowdloan via prallel supports Polkadot and Kusama platforms, please confirm which platform you want to export to.

+### Polkadot

-`yarn && yarn start`
+`yarn && yarn polkadot-v1`

-Then you can get the latest data file of `dot_contributions.csv` in the current directory.
+Then you can get the latest data file of `dot_contributions.csv` in root directory.

+### Kusama

+`yarn && yarn kusama-v2`

+Then you can get the latest data file of `ksm_via_heiko_contributions.csv` in root directory.